appscode/blog/content/post/loki-setup-kubedb/index.md

 loki-loki-distributed-querier-headless    ClusterIP   None            <none>        3100/TCP,9095/TCP            44m
 loki-loki-distributed-query-frontend      ClusterIP   None            <none>        3100/TCP,9095/TCP,9096/TCP   44m
 ```
-In this case, `loki-loki-distributed-distributor` is the required service to write the logs.
+In this case, `loki-loki-distributed-gateway` is the required service to write the logs.

-Note: In loki mircoservice mode, distributor component takes log write request and sends it to available ingestor components.
-Then ingestor components actually write the log data in the configured storage.
-To learn more about loki components, please visit [here](https://grafana.com/docs/loki/latest/fundamentals/architecture/components/).

 ## Explore logs in Grafana